MTClass/Project/README.md

-## Maryland county
+## Maryland Population Densisty Map

-Interactive chloropleth map based on data from census.gov

-The Goal is to identify the counties with the greatest population.
+Interactive chloropleth map based on Mike Bostocks California Densisty Map at https://bl.ocks.org/mbostock/5562380 The Goal is to identify the counties with the greatest population.
-The chart will show how the population is distributed by age cohorts, which will tell the story as to what age cohorts are concentrated in specific Counties, e.g., PG County has the largest population ages 20-24, perhaps because of UMD, and Montgomery County seems to attract retirees.
+The chart will show how the population is distributed by age cohorts, which will tell the story as to what age cohorts are concentrated in specific Counties, e.g., PG County has the largest population ages 20-24, perhaps because of UMD, and Montgomery County seems to attract retirees because it has a large cohort of population ages 65+.

 ### Data